endata/gopher/README.md

 ## Contribution Guide

+Thank you for considering contributing to Gopher!

+To encourage active collaboration, we strongly encourages pull requests, not just bug reports.
+"Bug reports" may also be sent in the form of a pull request containing a failing test.

+However, if you file a bug report, your issue should contain a title and a clear description of the issue.
+You should also include as much relevant information as possible and a code sample that demonstrates the issue.
+The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)